entangled/mkdocs-examples/docs/buddhabrot.md

 # The Buddhabrot Fractal in Rust

+!!! abstract

+    - :crab: Parallel computing using Rust and Rayon with two different methods: parallel iterators and join.
+    - :knot: Use Makefiles to your advantage to manage more expensive computations.
+    - :abacus: Create images that are out of this world!

 You may have heard of the [Mandelbrot fractal](https://en.wikipedia.org/wiki/Mandelbrot_set).
 It is a nice exercise to render the Mandelbrot fractal using your favourite language.
 The idea is to iterate the formula

 $$z_{n+1} = z_n^2 + c,$$